 TKM: Tonne-Kilometer (unit for transport performance which represents volume of goods transported multiplied by transport distance)

-TRADITIONAL RHINE: Rhine from Basel to the border between the Netherlands and Germany
+TRADITIONAL RHINE: Section of the Rhine from Basel to the border between the Netherlands and Germany

 TROLLHÄTTE CANAL: A Swedish waterway connecting the lake Vänern to the Kattegat (Baltic) Sea.

 TURNOVER: Sales volume net of sales taxes